LukeShortCloud/rootpages/src/virtualization.rst

 2. "Vagrantfile."
 Linux system administration and monitoring / Windows servers and CDN video.
 May 9, 2017.
 Accessed May 9, 2017. http://sysadm.pp.ua/linux/sistemy-virtualizacii/vagrantfile.html

+GUI
+---

+There are many programs for managing virtualization from a graphical user interface (GUI).

+Common GUIs:

+-  oVirt
+-  virt-manager
+-  XenServer